luannguyenQV/react-native-todos-app/README.md

 # react-native-todo-app

-This is my project help you manage your todo with React Native
+*react-native-todo-app* will help you manage your task - so simple and so beautiful.

 ## Technicals